-No student will be released to anyone who is not listed on the child’s pick-up authorization.
+Students will only be released to someone who is 18 years old and is listed on the child’s pick-up authorization.
 We will ask for a picture ID if we do not know the person picking up the student.

 Please note: Parents who are late picking up their student will be charged $15.00 for every 15 minutes after 6:00 p.m.

 We believe that each student is unique and brings something wonderful each day to the program.
 Our method of discipline is to provide consistent loving guidance and direction, while setting boundaries and expectations.
 One of the ways we accomplish developmental goals and set standards is by providing planned, organized, consistent, age appropriate lessons, activities, and routines.
 Through character training and discipline the expected student outcomes will be learning to finish projects, learning to get along with others, helping to keep the room in order, engaging in conversation, listening to stories, and playing peacefully and with concentration.
 A weekly communication folder will be sent home stating any areas of concern.
 We believe that partnering together with you, the parents, and your student will reach their highest potential.